andrechristikan/laverty/README.md

 # Vert.x-Proxy
-Best practice vert.x sync with all futures without CompletableFuture, i still dont know how to use that.
+Best practice vert.x sync with all futures (without CompletableFuture, i still don't know how to use that).

 Futures :
 - Controller